Full-time: 3 years, Part-time: 4-6 years

 In stage three you will have the option to take an Independent Study where you will have the chance to study a research topic of your choice.
 There will be the opportunity to take work experience based study or take modules exploring communication, media and politics, documentary, media and surveillance or videogames.

 Study in America

-You can choose to study part of your degree at one of our partner universities in America:
+Depending on your module choices, you will have the opportunity to study part of your degree at one of our partner universities in America:

 - Eastern Michigan University